GT3CH1/SQLSprinkler/README.md

   9) Run `sudo -s`
   10) Run `su www-data -s /bin/bash`
   11) Run `crontab -e`
       * Add your schedule for when you want the system to run automatically.
-    * If you need help, see [this link](!http://crontab.guru)
+      * If you need help, see [https://crontab.guru](!https://crontab.guru)
       * Please use the following command: `sudo /var/www/html/modules/SQLSprinkler/lib/sys.py`
       * After the configuration of the cron tab, save and exit.
   12) Done!

 #### TODO